 Innovation in accounting firms has been the subject of much interest in the past few years.
 With the advent of technologies such as big data and machine learning, innovation in accounting and finance followed suit, with firms developing infrastructures to adopt new technologies.
 For instance, some banks and accounting firms have been preparing for and implementing robotic process automation.

 Peter Thiel, a venture capitalist, wrote in his book Zero to One that “a company’s most important strength is new thinking.”
 In a sense, innovation refers to the need to find new ways to reimagine your firm or company, as well as your products or services.
+In times of great disruption such as the pandemic we’re in now, innovation can spell the difference between a firm’s success and failure.

 What is Innovation?